onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 167:34
 horrible yes but people can be really
 167:38
-nice as well tape script
+nice as well tapescript
 167:43
 9.13 what an amazing film I was scared I
 167:50
 was really scared I was so scared
 167:58
-tape script 9.14 I was so surprised it
+tapescript 9.14 I was so surprised it
 168:05
 was such a shock it was such an awful
 168:09